Lionel Deraniyagala

-Lionel Danthanarayana (born 24 August 1940 – died 30 July 1994 as ලයනල් දැරණියගල) [Sinhala]), popularly as stage name Lionel Deraniyagala, was an actor in Sri Lankan cinema and theater.
+Lionel Danthanarayana (born 24 August 1940 – died 30 July 1994 as ලයනල් දැරණියගල) [Sinhala]), popularly known by his stage name Lionel Deraniyagala, was an actor in Sri Lankan cinema and theater.
 One of the most popular villain artists ever in Sri Lankan film history, he had a career for more than three decades as the antagonist.

 Personal life

 He was born on 24 August 1940 in Galle as the youngest of the family with three siblings.
 He completed his education at Mahinda College, Galle.

 He was married to fellow actress Thilaka in 1973.
 The couple has one daughter, Priyanthi Shyamali, and one son, Chulananda.

 In 1975, he was working in the batik industry with his wife.
 In 1981, he went Middle East for a job.
 He returned to Sri Lanka in 1983 and continued on business.

 Deraniyagala fell ill at Ragama rehabilitation hospital after an accident on February 4, 1994.
-However, he died on 30 July 1994 at the age of 53.
+He died on 30 July 1994 at the age of 53.